Paul McCartney Reveals Shocking John Lennon Secrets

 McCartney then addressed the rumor regarding Lennon’s sincerity of a comment he made during an interview where he stated The Beatles were more popular than Jesus Christ.

 “I don’t remember that.
-I think I would have remembered that” he shared.
+I think I would have remembered that,” he shared.
 “He was the kind of guy that could do that.
 I don’t remember him actually ever doing it.
 I mean, on the Sgt.
 Pepper cover he wanted Jesus Christ and Hitler on there.
 That was, ‘OK, that’s John.’
 You’d have to talk him down a bit — ‘No, probably not Hitler…’ I could say to him, ‘No, we’re not doing that.’
 He was a good enough guy to know when he was being told.”

 View this post on Instagram